darvil82/lanat-docs/Lanat/topics/Your-first-argument-parser.md

 ## The main function

-Lastly, we'll define the code needed to make the program perform the desired behavior.
+Lastly, we'll write the main function that will parse the arguments and execute the operation.

 ````Java
 public static void main(String[] args) {